STOKE GABRIEL PARISH PLAN GROUP

 Keep reading the website to see what has been achieved, and how you can help....

-Four Cross - a planning application has been submitted for 9 houses.
+Four Cross - the planning application for 9 houses has been resubmitted.
 More on our Planning page.

 SHDC Planning Portal problems.
 Over the last few months many of us have experienced difficulties accessing documents and submitting responses.
 Please complain, and copy in our Ward Councillors.